kyma-project/control-plane/components/schema-migrator/README.md

 ## Development

 If you want to modify database schema used by compass, add migration files (follow [this](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) instructions) to `/resources/kcp/charts/<component>/migrations` directory.
 The new migration files will be mount as configmaps.
+Make sure to bump the version of the component for which the migration was added.
 To test if migration files are correct, execute:
 ```
 make verify
 ```

-> **DEPRECATED** : This method below of adding migrations files is not more used!
+> **DEPRECATED** : Old method of adding migrations files:\
 *If you want to modify database schema used by compass, add migration files (follow [this](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) instructions) to `migrations` directory.
 New image of migrator will be produced that contains all migration files so make sure to bump component version value in compass chart.*